ParamoStudio/KilnMonitor/Guides/Troubleshooting.md

 > **This is a living document.** Páramo is an evolving, one-person project, and some failure modes will only surface (and get properly documented) after extensive real-world firing.
 If you hit something not listed here, it's genuinely useful feedback — please open an issue on GitHub.

 This guide is aimed at the **everyday user** of a Páramo monitor that's already built or bought: what you might see, and what to do about it, in plain terms.
-Anything that involves wiring, code, the serial console, or flashing firmware lives in the separate **Build & Flashing guide**, not here.
+Anything that involves wiring, code, the serial console, or flashing firmware lives in the separate **[Build Your Own](https://github.com/ParamoStudio/KilnMonitor/blob/main/Guides/Build.md)**, not here.

 A general rule before anything else: **if something behaves strangely, the first thing to try is turning the monitor off and on again.** A surprising number of transient glitches clear with a clean restart.